CS601-F21/project-2-caracao718/README.md

 }
 ```

-You will implement the following *three* concrete `Broker` implementations.
+You will implement the following *three* concrete `Framework.Broker` implementations.

-#### `SynchronousOrderedDispatchBroker`
+#### `Framework.SynchronousOrderedDispatchBroker`

-The `SynchronousOrderedDispatchBroker` has the following properties:
+The `Framework.SynchronousOrderedDispatchBroker` has the following properties:

 - **Synchronous** - A newly published item will be *synchronously* delivered to all subscribers.
 The `publish` method will not return to the publisher until all subscribers have completed the `onEvent` method.
-- **Ordered** - The `Broker` guarantees that items from different publishers *may not interleave*.
+- **Ordered** - The `Framework.Broker` guarantees that items from different publishers *may not interleave*.
 If a publisher is delivering to subscribers the next publisher must block until the first has finished.

 <hr/>

-#### `AsyncOrderedDispatchBroker`
+#### `Framework.AsyncOrderedDispatchBroker`

-The `AsyncOrderedDispatchBroker` has the following properties:
+The `Framework.AsyncOrderedDispatchBroker` has the following properties:

 - **Asynchronous** - A newly published item will be *asynchronously* delivered to all subscribers.
 The `publish` method will return to the publisher immediately, and the item will be delivered to the subscribers after the `publish` method completes.
-- **Ordered** - The `Broker` guarantees that items from different publishers will be delivered to each subscriber *in the same order*.
+- **Ordered** - The `Framework.Broker` guarantees that items from different publishers will be delivered to each subscriber *in the same order*.
 If any subscriber receives item1 before item2 then all subscribers will receive item1 before item2.

 **Hints**